thinkoco/c5soc_opencl/README.md

 ## Image file

+You can use the [Image file](http://pan.baidu.com/s/1ge6wJhp) directly without build kernel and OpenCL 16.1 enviroment.

 http://pan.baidu.com/s/1ge6wJhp

 ## MSEL
 MSEL:[4:0] ——> 00010， SW10[4:0] on,on,on,off,on

 ## Limit
-When using desktop, copy your generated top.rbf to fat32 partion and cover opencl.rbf.opencl.rbf should match the same host app .
+When using desktop, copy your generated top.rbf to fat32 partion and cover opencl.rbf. opencl.rbf should match the same host app .